WikiTransformationProject/library/issue-related/ckeditor/inline-images/README.md

 ## Images

-The page should look like this in view mode:
+The page should look like this in view mode (CKEditor v4):

 ![Page in view mode](https://github.com/WikiTransformationProject/library/blob/main/issue-related/ckeditor/inline-images/images/page-view-mode.png)

-And like this in edit mode:
+And like this in edit mode (CKEditor v4):

 ![Page in edit mode](https://github.com/WikiTransformationProject/library/blob/main/issue-related/ckeditor/inline-images/images/page-edit-mode.png)